CyborgCodeSyndicate/utilities/README.md

 ## Overview

 The `utilities` library provides the foundational and supporting building blocks shared across the Cyborg Code Syndicate ecosystem.
-It provides enterprise-grade utilities, CI/CD automation, and standardized tooling that powers modern test automation and development workflows.
+It provides enterprise-grade utilities, CI/CD automation, and standardized tooling that powers modern development workflows.

 ## Project Structure